wmcbrine/MultiMail/README.md

 MultiMail was originally developed under Linux by Kolossvary Tamas and Toth Istvan.
 John Zero was the maintainer for versions 0.2 through 0.6;
-since version 0.7, the maintainer is William McBrine <wmcbrine@gmail.com>.
+since version 0.7, the maintainer is [William McBrine].

 Additional code has been contributed by Peter Krefting, Mark D. Rejhon, Ingo Brueckl, Robert Vukovic, and Frederic Cambus.